themcaffee/fast-style-youtube-vr/README.md

 ## Credits

-Thanks to Logan Engstrom ([fast-style-transfer](https://github.com/lengstrom/fast-style-transfer)) for the stylization implementation.
+Thanks to Logan Engstrom ([fast-style-transfer](https://github.com/lengstrom/fast-style-transfer)) for the awesome stylization implementation.
+(And of course all of the other libraries utilized in this project).